-Alex Viveros is the Executive Investigative Editor and a former Editor in Chief at The Tufts Daily.
-He is a senior studying biology and community health.
+Alex Viveros is the Science Editor, Investigative Editor and a former Editor in Chief at The Tufts Daily.
+He is a senior studying biology and community health, and his work has been featured in Science Magazine.
 Alex is a member of the National Association of Hispanic Journalists and can be reached at [email protected]

 FDA authorizes booster shots for Moderna and J&J vaccines An FDA advisory panel unanimously voted last week to approve the use of a booster shot for the Moderna vaccine and again voted unanimously yesterday to approve a booster for the Johnson & Johnson vaccine.
 Moderna’s booster only applies to certain groups of people, such as […]

 FDA authorizes e-cigarette marketing for the first time The U.S. Food and Drug Administration granted market authorization to an electronic cigarette company for the first time on Tuesday, approving certain products for sale in the United States.
 The FDA approved three products from R.J.
 Reynolds Vapor Company’s brand, Vuse, in an effort to diminish the […]

 Medford/Somerville campus A total of 351 COVID-19 cases were reported on the Medford/Somerville campus since the Daily started tracking the number of cases on Jan.
 16. The number represents an increase in new COVID-19 cases reported this semester than in the fall.
 Prior to Jan.
 16, a total of 202 cases were reported on the […]

 The cities of Medford and Somerville reported that 37.01% and 33.36% of their residents, respectively, have been fully vaccinated against COVID-19, according to data released by both cities last week.
 When broken down by race/ethnicity, both cities show that white residents are the most vaccinated group per capita.